anjanayraina/Assignment4/README.md

 The MultiSigWallet contract is designed to establish a multi-signature wallet on the Ethereum blockchain.
 A multi-signature wallet requires multiple parties, known as owners, to agree on transactions before they can be executed.
 This type of wallet enhances security by distributing control among several owners rather than relying on a single point of authority.

-## Initialization
-The contract is deployed with a predefined list of owner addresses and a minimum number of confirmations required to execute a transaction.
-An admin address is also set, which has the authority to add or remove owners and change the minimum confirmation requirement.

 ## Owner Management
 The admin can add new owners or remove existing ones.
 Each owner has the `OWNER_ROLE`, which grants them the ability to interact with the wallet's transactional functions.